craftyphotons/tonyburns.dev/content/articles/1cc8ac84-1ee7-4a0e-90bf-bbf5fb29dfe2.md

 id: 1cc8ac84-1ee7-4a0e-90bf-bbf5fb29dfe2
 slug: the-constitution-of-the-united-states-of-america
 date: '2020-08-23T16:47:56Z'
-draft: true
+draft: false
-name: The Constitution Of The United States Of America
-summary: "We the People of the United States, in Order to form a more perfect Union,\r\nestablish Justice, insure domestic Tranquility, provide for the common defence,\r\npromote the general Welfare, and secure the Blessings of Liberty to ourselves\r\nand our Posterity, do ordain and establish this Constitution for the United\r\nStates of America."
 categories:
 - one
 - two
 - three
+name: The Constitution Of The United States Of America
+summary: "We the People of the United States, in Order to form a more perfect Union,\r\nestablish Justice, insure domestic Tranquility, provide for the common defence,\r\npromote the general Welfare, and secure the Blessings of Liberty to ourselves\r\nand our Posterity, do ordain and establish this Constitution for the United\r\nStates of America."

 ---